 5. Embrace the Unpredictability of Life

-Life is a strange and amazing journey, with many painful experiences and lots of beauty and joy.
+Life is a strange and amazing journey, with many painful experiences, beauty, and joy.
 Running away from the challenges life presents is not the answer.
-If you run away, the pain, discomfort, and challenges of life will follow you.
+If you run away, life’s pain, discomfort, and challenges will follow you.

 It’s okay to fall apart, make mistakes, fail, and be disappointed, but you can only stay in this place for a short time.
 If you have a goal in mind, keep working to achieve your goal and demonstrate perseverance, despite the failures.